 Each service supports a set of parameters whose values control the functions accessed by the service.
 Two types of services exist: confirmed and unconfirmed.
 A confirmed service is a service where the service user receives a confirmation service primitive to acknowledge that the service has been performed.
 The confirmation service primitive might contain information regarding the results of that action.
-An unconfirmed service is a service where the service user does not receive a confirmation service primitive might be service user does not receive a confirmation service primitive has been performed.
+An unconfirmed service is a service where the service user does not receive a confirmation service primitive and has no knowledge that the service has been performed.